WYFQ: Time for a change?

-Call Letters: WYFQ
+Callsign: WYFQ

 BBN Comes to Charlotte

 The original construction permit for 93.5 FM was obtained by Risden Lyon and his son, Allen Lyon in 1989.
 Risden Lyon died on December 31, 1991, and Allen carried on with the licensing process for another four years, obtaining the final construction permit for WRPL in 1995.
 He constructed the station in the summer of 1995, and sold it to the Bible Broadcasting Network in February 1996.

 WYFQ-FM officially signed on the air on February 12, 1996.
 The station airs the complete national program and music schedule of BBN, plus locally produced public affairs programming and public service announcements.

 Popular announcers on the BBN Network include Mike Dize, Hank Farrior and Vic Gregory.

 As a BBN station, no commercial advertisements are broadcast.
 Funding is raised from listener donations.

 When BBN began a Spanish-language radio network, known as "Red de Radiodifusión Bíblica."
 Some of its programming was aired on WYFQ.
 Programming on the station later returned to full-time English broadcasts.

 Three months after purchasing the station, the entire operation of BBN moved from Chesapeake, Virginia to Charlotte, making WYFQ the flagship station for the network.

 The station now broadcasts from the BBN Studios at 11530 Carmel Commons Boulevard in Charlotte.

 Its operation was combined with BBN's already established Charlotte AM station as WYFQ AM and FM.
 Today, the combined stations share a station manager and the entire technical staff of BBN's English broadcast contributes to their operation.